dNamiLab/dNami/doc/usage/genRhs.rst

                          'u'    : 'FluMx',
                          'et'   : 'FluEx'}

-which are used to choose variable names and generate comments in the Fortran code blocks below.
+which are used to set variable names and generate comments in the Fortran code blocks below.
 Simply passing the ``divF`` dictionary to the ``append_Rhs`` function:

 .. code-block:: python